 Answers To Questions About Drug Charges In Texas

-Whether we have met before or not, at Nii Amaa Ollennu Law Firm, PLLC, we truly care about you, your freedom and your future in the face of drug charge.
-From law offices in McKinney, we answer questions about possession or distribution of marijuana and drugs that fall under Texas’ three penalty groups.
-Listed below are questions we often hear from clients throughout the Plano area and beyond.
+Regardless of whether we have worked with you before, at NO Law Firm, PLLC, we truly care about you, your freedom and your future in the face of a drug charge.
+From our law offices in McKinney, we answer questions about the possession or distribution of marijuana and drugs that fall under Texas’ three penalty groups.
+Listed below are questions that we often hear from clients throughout the Plano area and beyond.

 How does Texas law define drug possession?